slickepinne/git-cheatsheet/cheatsheet.md

-# Commands you should know
+# Github commands you should know

 #### Create an empty Git repository or reinitialize an existing one
 `$ git init`